IrnySuzila/Brain-based-Career-and-Course-AI-Advisor-/README.md

 <h1 align="center">
-<b># BRAIN-BASED CAREER AND COURSE ADVISOR</b>
+<b># BRAIN-BASED CAREER AND COURSE FIELD ADVISOR</b>
 </h1><br><br>
 <p align="center">
-The Brain-Based Career and Course Advisor is suitable for secondary school student and SPM/STPM leavers to choose suitable career based on their dominance brain-hemisphere and choose course to take in University.
+The Brain-Based Career and Course Field Advisor is suitable for secondary school student and SPM/STPM leavers to choose suitable career based on their dominance brain-hemisphere and choose course field to take in University.
 <p align="center">

 <p align="center">